 \section{Abstract}

-In this note, we construct torsion-free countable, amenable, weakly mixing groups, which answer a question of V. Bergelson.
+In this note, we construct countable, torsion-free, amenable, weakly mixing groups, which answer a question of V. Bergelson.
 Some results related to verbal subgroups and crystallographic groups are also presented.

-{\bf Keywords}: weakly mixing group, WM group, minimally almost periodic group, variety of groups, verbal subgroup, torsion-free group, wreath product, orderable group \\ {\bf MSC}:20E99, 20C99, 37A15
+{\bf Keywords}: weakly mixing group, WM group, minimally almost periodic group, variety of groups, verbal subgroup, torsion-free group, wreath product, orderable group. \\ {\bf MSC}: 20E99, 20C99, 37A15